 Our school social worker helps to ensure that your child’s experience at W. Ross Macdonald With the proper support and tools, students of all abilities can learn ways of staying mentally healthy and building strong friendships and relationships.
 When we all work together, we see success!
 If you are a parent of a student, you are also a part of our school community.
 In fact, you play the strongest role in supporting your child in learning ways to manage stress and conflict.
 The “Parent Tool Kit” and “Parent Tool Kit-Teen Edition” available to you for free through the links listed below are great resources for you.
 These tool-kits will provide tips on how to support your child through many aspects of success-including their mental health and well-being.
 The School Social Worker is available to provide individual counseling, group counseling, transition planning support and referrals to other community services.

-We are lucky at W. Ross Macdonald School has two full time Behaviour Consultants, who are available to help support students, school and residence staff, as well as parents.
+We are lucky at W. Ross Macdonald School has two full time Behaviour Consultants, who are available to help support students, school and lodging staff, as well as parents.
 They share appropriate strategies to ensure that we are supporting a student in the best way possible.
-Data may be collected in both the school and residential settings through observation and Antecedent, Behaviour, Consequence (ABC) Charts.
+Data may be collected in both the school and lodging settings through observation and Antecedent, Behaviour, Consequence (ABC) Charts.
 If required, our Behaviour Consultants, based on the data collected, will then create a behaviour plan which will give all staff involved strategies to create a positive and consistent environment for the student.

 The Sight Substitution Centre (SSC) is located at W. Ross Macdonald School, Ontario’s only school for the blind, deafblind and visually impaired.
 The SSC is an Assistive Devices Program Assessment Centre.
 This centre is part of the network of assessment centres, throughout the province, and operates under the Ministry of Health’s Assistive Devices Program, in partnership with our school.